Your family’s future is our focus.

 Contact an Indiana Paternity Law Firm for Guidance on Paternity Issues

-If you live within the Central Indiana area and need assistance with determining paternity or if you would like to dispute paternity, contact Eskew Law, LLC.
-An experienced paternity lawyer in Indianapolis at Eskew Law, LLC can help you begin the process, complete the proper paperwork, and understand your options.
+If you live within the Central Indiana area and need assistance with determining paternity or if you would like to dispute paternity, contact Eskew Law.
+An experienced paternity lawyer in Indianapolis at Eskew Law can help you begin the process, complete the proper paperwork, and understand your options.
 We take this privilege and responsibility seriously for each and every one of our clients.
-To schedule an initial consultation, call Eskew Law, LLC or contact us online.
+To schedule an initial consultation, call Eskew Law or contact us online.